reeteshvriti/RAG/Ask_Your_AI_Doctor/readme.md

 Expected Impact:
 Reduce misinformation in online medical queries.
 Assist users in making informed healthcare decisions.

+In this project we have used FAISS Vector database, Gradio for front end please import all the necessary libraries mentioned in the .pynb file and create a index file for FAISS.
 Serve as a first-line AI assistant before consulting a doctor.